Case History Of A Young Teenager With Endometriosis

 Other recommendations I made for my patient

-- I gave Cindy a fish oil supplement.
-The omega 3 fats in fish oil are highly anti-inflammatory and help to reduce pain.
-Cindy didn’t eat a lot of oily fish like sardines or mackerel, therefore a supplement was necessary.
+- I gave Cindy a krill oil supplement.
+The omega 3 fats in krill oil are highly anti-inflammatory and help to reduce pain.
+Cindy didn’t eat a lot of oily fish like sardines or mackerel; therefore, a supplement was necessary.

 - I asked Cindy to take a teaspoon of magnesium powder each day.
 Magnesium helps to relax the muscles of the body and can help to reduce painful cramps, including menstrual cramps.

 - I explained the importance of looking after the liver.
 Each day a woman's body manufactures estrogen and breaks it down and excretes it.
 A poorly functioning liver does not break estrogen down adequately and levels can then build up.
 This is a common cause of estrogen dominance and relative progesterone deficiency, which is a driver of endometriosis.
 I gave Cindy a supplement of n-acetyl cysteine (NAC) because it is the precursor of glutathione.
 Glutathione is the body's most powerful detoxifier.

 - I gave Cindy a blood test and found her to be quite low in vitamin D. This was not surprising; the vast majority of my patients are quite deficient in this vital nutrient.
 Vitamin D deficiency worsens all kinds of hormonal disorders and it also worsens pain.
 I asked Cindy to take 5000 IU of vitamin D per day.